SinaC/TetriNET/readme.txt

-Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, ...) when game is finished mouseover on chat achievement msg should say if we already earned it and click on it should switch to achievement view --^
+Solo mode (extra points for back-to-back, t-spin) Server integrated in WPF client in multiplayer game, display some stats about players (#lines, score, ...) when game is finished right click on player in players manager to display achievements

 achievements idea:
-	Lose a multiplayer game while having a Nuke and a Gravity and a Switch in inventory (???:30) x points in a game
+	Lose a multiplayer game while having a Nuke, a Gravity and a Switch in inventory Wall of shame:30)
-	Win 100 games (???:30)
-	Win 1000 games (???:50)

 bugs:
 why user.config is automatically created with default values in $APPDATA$/Local/SinaC/TetriNET WPF WCF Client/  when recompiling a new version